 - Sustaining Positive Change.

 By the end of this course, you will have:

-- A framework for thinking about different leaders and reflecting on your own dominant leadership style
+- Reviewed a framework for thinking about different leaders and reflecting on your own dominant leadership style.

 $895 tuition rate.
 A certificate is awarded upon completion by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.

 Enroll with someone else and each will receive a 15% discount.

 A limited number of partial scholarships are available.

 Alonso Muñoz is an Instructor in the Department of Environment and Development at the University for Peace (Costa Rica), where he also coordinates the Programme in Responsible Management and Sustainable Economic Development (RMSED).
 He holds a B.Sc. in Electrical Engineering from the University of Costa Rica and a M.Sc. in Business Administration.